-MODIFY A SINGLE-GLAZED WINDOW BY APPLYING A WINDOW FILM
+MODIFY A SINGLE GLAZED WINDOW OR DOOR BY APPLYING A FILM

-- 1. The Site must be in BCA Climate Zones 2, 3, or 4. - 2.
-The Site must be a Residential Building or Small Business Building. - 3.
-The window must be an external window. - 4.
-The window must not face south (between 135° and 225° of true north). - 5.
-The window must not be shaded by any existing external shading device (including, but not limited to, window film, roller blinds, awnings or louvres, but excluding roof eaves).
+- 1. The Site must be a Residential Building or Small Business Building. - The window must be an external window. - 3.
+The existing door must be external and a fully single glazed framed unit. - 4.
+The window or door must not face south (between 135° and 225° of true north). - The window or door must not be shaded by any existing external shading device (including, but not limited to, window or door film, roller blinds, awnings or louvres, but excluding roof eaves).

-- 1. The End-User Equipment to be applied to the window must be a window film product certified under WERS for Film. - 2.
-The window film product must, as registered with WERS, when applied to a single clear glazed window that is set within a standard aluminium frame deliver a thermal efficiency equivalent to a minimum 3 star WERS rating in cooling mode. - 3.
+- 1. The End-User Equipment to be applied to the window or door must be a film product certified under WERS for Film. - 2.
+The film product must, as registered with WERS, when applied to a single clear glazed window or door that is set within a standard aluminium frame deliver a thermal efficiency equivalent to a minimum 3 star WERS rating in cooling mode. - 3.
 The product must have a warranty of at least 10 years.

-- 1. The window insulating film must be applied according to the manufacturer's instructions. - 2.
-The window film must be applied by a person holding a WERS for Film licence or equivalent accreditation as accepted by the Scheme Administrator.
+- 1. The window or door insulating film must be applied according to the manufacturer's instructions. - 2.
+The window or door film must be applied by a person holding a WERS for Film licence or equivalent accreditation as accepted by the Scheme Administrator.